ml-research/concon/README.md

 # ConCon Dataset
-This is code for the paper: ```Where is the Truth?
-The Risk of Getting Confounded in a Continual World```.
+This is repository for the paper: [Where is the Truth?
+The Risk of Getting Confounded in a Continual World](https://arxiv.org/abs/2402.06434).

 The code includes the implementation of our proposed dataset ConCon which is continually confounded.
 The dataset is based on CLEVR which uses [Blender](https://www.blender.org/) for rendering images.

 The code for training the models on various schemes is wrtitten in PyTorch.

+The dataset is available on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10630481).

 ## Generating Images for disjoint and strict cases